Kazheesirama Vinnagaram: Worship and festivals

+The image of Paramapada Vasal, a doorway that is opened only on the Vaikuntha Ekadashi day.

-The temple follows Pancharatra Agama and Thenkalai tradition.
+The temple follows the Pancharatra Agama and the Vaishnavite Thenkalai tradition.
 The major festival celebrated in the temple is the 10-day Vaikasi Brahmotsavam, held during the Tamil month of Vaikasi (May - June).

+In 2026, The temple had undergone renovations to restore its towers and the tank.
+The temple's grand Mahakumbabhishekam (reconsecration ritual) will be held on August 31, 2026.